How to make an international bank transfer (in 4 simple steps)

 There are so many free websites now that provide a feed to live exchange rates.

-The problem is that most of the exchange rates you see online are not actually available to consumers.
+Most of the exchange rates you see online are not actually available to consumers.

 Buried somewhere on these sites is normally disclaimer with words along the lines of the rates shown are “not achievable” or “for information purposes only”.